TheGamer3514/discord-id-lookup/README.md

 # discord id lookup 🚀
-- this was created for fun by @isabelleuser on discord
+- this was created for fun by @gamer3514 on discord
 - if you are going to use my code give me credits
 - this can easily be hosted with cloudflare
 - Code is Licensed By GPL 3.0 LICENSE